Checkpointing Pipelines#

 )

-Set track_metrics=False to disable all checkpointing and metrics:
+Set track_metrics=False to disable all database creation, checkpointing, and metrics recording:

 pipeline = Pipeline(